jtguibas/sketch2math/README.md

 # sketch2math
 [https://jtguibas.github.io/sketch2math](https://jtguibas.github.io/sketch2math/)

-**convert any sketch into a single mathematical equation**
+**convert any sketch into a single mathematical equation** (using circles)

 ### Screenshot
 ![screenshot](https://i.imgur.com/F1bohSX.jpg)

-unfortunately, the equation isn't factored out (it would look a lot cooler, but it would also be a lot longer)
+unfortunately, the equation isn't multiplied out (it would look a lot cooler but it would also be a lot longer)

 ### How It Works